 Some Microsoft Search products require additional setup steps as described below:

-When integrated with Windows Desktop Search, MSG IFilter uses temporary directory to process MSG files.
-By default it uses system temporary directory.
-For Window Desktop Search versions 3.x and higher MSG IFilter must be set to work with user specified temporary directory.
-To change temporary directory setting:
+When integrated with Windows Search, MSG IFilter uses a temporary directory to process MSG files.
+Due to Windows Search security restrictions, IFilters are not able to utilize the default system temporary directory.
+Therefore, MSG IFilter must be set to work with a user specified temporary directory.
+To change the MSG IFilter temporary directory's settings:

 If you ever have to uninstall MSG IFilter application you can easily do it using any of the following methods: